DUNE-DAQ/dune-wib-firmware/README.md

 ### Create PetaLinux images

 PetaLinux 2019.1 from Xilinx should be installed.
 Source the `settings.sh` file from that install.
+Note: PetaLinux supports a very narrow range of distributions and may not work at all outside of that range.
+You may need to perform these steps on a supported machine.

 Start at step 4 if you only want to update the FPGA bitstream.

 1. `cd` into the `linux/` folder.